Student Association Handbook

 PRE-PAID GIFT CARDS

-Based on Student Association Regulation 17, pre-paid gift cards cannot be purchased with SUO funding dollars.
-Pre-paid gift cards cannot be used as a means to supply attendees of an event food or supplies.
+Based on SUO Regulation VIII Section 18, pre-paid gift cards cannot be purchased with SUO funding.
+Pre-paid gift cards cannot be used as a means to supply attendees of an event food or purchase event supplies.
 Pre-paid gift cards can only be used as a prize at a specific event with dollars raised by ticket sales from the specific event.
 Expense Reimbursements for pre-paid gift cards must include a Pre-Paid Gift Card Purchasing Record Form that has been completed in full.
 Recipients of pre-paid gift cards at events must be named on the record form and they must sign to confirm that they were given the card as a prize at a specific event.
 Reimbursements for pre-paid gift cards will not be processed if the forms are not completed in full, the event has ticket sales to cover the cost of the prize and submitted with an expense reimbursement form and an itemized receipt of the cards purchased.

 Promotion, Posters and Printing Services